tylerchg/Personal-Project/README.md

 ## U.S. Macroeconomic Data

-For this project, I will be analyzing the [U.S. Macroeconomic data](https://www.statsmodels.org/stable/datasets/generated/macrodata.html) provided on statsmodels and [kaggle](https://www.kaggle.com/datasets/nicolasgonzalezmunoz/world-bank-world-development-indicators) using data that's been collected from [The World Bank Group](https://www.worldbank.org/en/about/legal/terms-of-use-for-datasets).
+For this project, I will be analyzing the [U.S. macroeconomic data](https://www.statsmodels.org/stable/datasets/generated/macrodata.html) provided on statsmodels and [kaggle](https://www.kaggle.com/datasets/nicolasgonzalezmunoz/world-bank-world-development-indicators) using data that's been collected from [The World Bank Group](https://www.worldbank.org/en/about/legal/terms-of-use-for-datasets).

 The datasets have been uploaded [here](https://github.com/tylerchg/Project_1).
 Please see below the summarized information: